tonyAlgara/tonyAlgara.github.io/README.md

-# Resume made with Tailwind and Handlebars
+# Resume made with Tailwind and Handlebars ready to print to PDF and publish on the Github Pages

 Resume made with html and css using Tailwind and Handlebars.
 The data is stored in a js file with json format.